Paddle

 • Transfer board

-A sanitization area will be set up at the paddling location.
-All equipment has to be sanitized with wipes and rubbing alcohol by our paddling coordinators before and after the paddling sessions.
+A sanitization area is set up at the paddling location.
+All equipment is regularly sanitized with wipes and rubbing alcohol.

 Check-in Procedures